+6.1.
 Using the File Manager

-The first space you’ll want to get acquainted with in this section is the File Manager.
+The first space you’ll want to get acquainted with within the “FILES” section is the “File Manager”.

-The File Manager allows you to manage all of your sites’ files directly from within the cPanel interface rather than having to use an FTP tool or other third-party app.
+The “File Manager” allows you to manage all of your sites’ files directly from within the cPanel interface rather than having to use a third-party FTP tool.